Last Revision: Mar 2018

-The Client – A company or individual requesting the services of After Digital (Strategic AD Limited).
+The Client – A company or individual requesting the services of Strategic AD Limited t/a After Digital.

-The Company – After Digital (Strategic AD Limited) & its employees or partners.
+The Company - Strategic AD Limited t/a After Digital & its employees or partners.

-Supply of Materials – The Client agrees to make available as soon as is reasonably possible to The Company all materials required for completing the work to the agreed standard and within the set deadline.
+The Client agrees to make available as soon as is reasonable to The Company all materials required for completing the work to the agreed standard and within the set deadline.
 The Company will not be liable for costs incurred, compensation or loss of earnings due to The Client’s failure to meet agreed deadlines.

 Acceptance Testing – Once The Company has completed the work outlined in the proposal The Client is expected to fully test any development and/or design work before it is set live.
 The Client is required to have fully tested the system within twenty (20) working days of acceptance testing notification.
 Where errors or other issues are found before the site is live, The Company will endeavour to correct these issues within twenty (20) days, to meet the Project Proposal.
 If acceptance testing is not carried out within twenty (20) days the project will be invoiced for the remaining amount.

 All work carried out by The Company for The Client that is used for public consumption will comply to UK and Irish accessibility legislation.